PooleHenry/SuperSimpleFlashDrive/README.md

 For development, I plan to one of the [pid.codes](https://pid.codes/) Test PIDs.

 ## Schematic
-Here is the current schematic:
+Here is the current schematic.
+It is available as a PDF under the "design_files" folder:

 <img width="500" height="355" alt="flashdrive_schematic" src="/images/flashdrive_schematic.png"/>